GitCodings/Stack-A4-SQL/README.md

 ## Subqueries

 There are cases where we will want to retrieve a large collection of data from our database that may seem to required multiple queries.
-However we can utalize subqueries to be able to do this in a single query (given that the query is not too costly)
+However, we can utilize subqueries to be able to do this in a single query (given that the query is not too costly)

 Lets say we wanted to get a student's details *as well* as a list of their classes.
-This would normally required two queries:
+This would normally require two queries:

 ```sql
 SELECT id, first_name, last_name, year, gpa